Off-road trailer: Military/Utility (M416/M101)

 Retired military trailers are built to withstand rough terrain and conditions often associated with combat zones, which makes them overbuilt for most off-road travel.
-The trailer is often used as storage and a roof top tent is typically placed on the top.
+The trailer is often used as storage and a rooftop tent is typically placed on the top.
 Trailer models range from 3/4-2-ton payload and were made in a variety of bed configurations.

 Features

 An off-road trailer has a very distinct difference from a normal pull-behind trailer.
 An off-road trailer can be taken on a rough trail or road that is only accessible with a 4x4 or AWD vehicle.
 The trailer will also have several recovery points.
 The ground clearance is higher than a standard trailer.
 Frame and body are made of durable lightweight materials.
 Tires will be all-terrain, mud or off-road made from a thick durable material that is not easily punctured.
+Large approach, breakover and departure angles.
+Strong, straight through steel frame, similar to those under high payload trucks used in the construction industry.
+Rigid solar panels connected to high capacity 12 V lithium batteries and 12 to 240 V inverter.
+High capacity fuel and drinking water tanks.
+Air suspension or dual shocks per wheel.
+External mount for rooftop tent and/or off-road equipment such as shovel, traction boards, hi-lift jack.